BlackOfWhite/DirectoryWatcher/README.md

 Set *fileFilter* to monitor only files matching given filter, e.g., *.png*, *.txt*.

-You can refer to */test/java/DirectoryWatcherTest.java* for reference and implementation example.
+You can refer to */test/java/DirectoryWatcherTest.java* for reference and usage example.

 ## Authors